Tecsisa/lightQL/README.md

 Please, visit the [documentation](https://tecsisa.github.io/lightQL/) site for details about how to use it and the motivation to build it.

-lighQL has been developed and open sourced by [Tecsisa](http://www.tecsisa.com/).
+lightQL has been developed and open sourced by [Tecsisa](http://www.tecsisa.com/).
 Everyone is welcome to participate provided that [contribution](https://tecsisa.github.io/lightQL/contributing.html) guidelines are followed.

 ## License